kleinpoe/FeatherVision/Installation/Readme.md

     `python -m pip install tinydb`\
     `python -m pip install tinydb-serialization`

+12. Run the script as a test
+    1. Execute `./main.py` and observe console output
+    2. Connect to the camera's web interface by navigating to the displayed ip adress, contained in one of the first logs. in my case: `192.168.1.4:8000`

+13. Autorun Application on System Start (sorry that this is not so convenient)
+    1. Edit `Application/Start.sh` and replace the paths with the ones from your installation location
+    2. Run `crontab -e` and add the line `@reboot sleep 10 && /home/pi/FeatherVision/Application/Start.sh &`
+    3. Reboot `sudo reboot` and check if you can connet.
+    4. In case you want to stop the autostarted application, you can execute `Kill.sh`

+13. Configure the camera by editing the `Application/Config/Config.py` file

-12. Install Wifi Dongle: The RPI5 gets pretty hot so we put it in a metal enclosure with integrated passive cooling.
+12. Install Wifi Dongle [Optional]: The RPI5 gets pretty hot so we put it in a metal enclosure with integrated passive cooling.
 As this metal hunk screens the wifi signal, we use an external wifi antenna.
 I chose the *BrosTrend AC650*.
     1. `sh -c 'wget linux.brostrend.com/install -O /tmp/install && sh /tmp/install'`
     2. Turn in *predictable network names* with `sudo raspi-config` -> advanced
     3. Reboot